In-person worship services have been suspended due to the continuing risk level in Alpena County.

 Telex "Sound Mate' Personal

-Listening system is available.
+Listening system is available in the sanctuary.

 Rev. Rayment, preaching